egonzalezt/Dotnet_GC/docs/PerformanceTesting/README.md

         // ...
     }
     ```
-    In this code, a FileStream object is created but is never disposed of of.
-This can result in a memory leak because the file stream will hold onto resources until it is disposed of of.
+    In this code, a FileStream object is created but is never disposed of.
+This can result in a memory leak because the file stream will hold onto resources until it is disposed of.
 To fix this, you can add a using statement to ensure that the file stream is disposed of when it is no longer needed:

     ```csharp
     public void CreateFile()